My sponsor isn’t providing me with the support you said I should receive. What should I do?

 - Fact sheet: The Rights of Privately Sponsored Refugees (PDF, 613 KB)

-If you are not getting this kind of support from your sponsor, you should tell us right away so that we can look into your situation.
-To do so, contact our Call Centre at 1-888-242-2100 or email us at IRCC.RASOPSR-PPPROSRA.IRCC@cic.gc.ca.
+If you’re not getting this kind of support from your sponsor, you should tell us right away so that we can look into your situation.
+Contact us

 Quebec has its own process to sponsor refugees.
 This means that the rules private sponsors in Quebec must follow are different from the rest of Canada.
 If your sponsor is from Quebec and you have questions, contact Immigration, Diversité et Inclusion.
 This is the part of the Quebec provincial government that deals with immigration.